4DtyU/R-scripting-samples_AnnaBird/README.md

 <pre>
 <font color="3300CC"> PURPOSE OF THE SHINY APPLICATION:</font>
 <p>     Example of Shiny app automating research (ELISA) data munging ( non-proprietary source data ).
-<p>     Purpose: App allows sharing of a script to clean up common research data (ELISA reader output).
+<p>     Purpose: This app automates processing of common immunology research data (ELISA reader output).
 <p>       App saves time for research scientists, who no longer have do manually clean up
 <p>       their data through error prone copying & pasting.
 Cleaned data can be downloaded in
 <p>       'tidy' format, i.e. suitable for Tableau or SQL database.
 Data are also plotted for